 Two-day training normally takes place in September/October and is open to all member institutions (at least one free place per member institution) and aims to equip individuals to lead community organising in their institutions and/or the local community.
 It is not passive.
 Attendees are expected to participate and learn actively during the course, then, with the support of our Community Organiser and Leadership Group members, lead a listening campaign and action for social change over the following nine months.

-The Two-Day Training will cover all essential aspects of the curriculum for community organising, including:
+The Two-Day Training covers the essential concepts, tools and process of community organising, including:

 |1.
 Listening – Why and how to communicate self-interest, do 121s, listen for issues affecting people in your institution|